 Transport Moisture Limit (TML) Testing

-In 2011, ATC Williams was contacted by exporters of metal ores and concentrates to perform testing to determine the Flow Moisture Point (FMP) and identify the Transportable Moisture Limit (TML) of materials that the International Maritime Organization (IMO) had recently listed as Group A cargo (meaning cargo which may liquefy in transit) in the International Maritime Solid Bulk Cargoes (IMSBC) Code.
+In 2011, ATC Williams was contacted by exporters of metal ores and concentrates to perform testing to determine the Flow Moisture Point (FMP) and identify the Transportable Moisture Limit (TML) of materials that the International Maritime Organization (IMO) had recently listed as Group A cargo (cargo which may liquefy in transit) in the International Maritime Solid Bulk Cargoes (IMSBC) Code.

-Throughout this period, ATC Williams were proudly involved in the development of the Modified Proctor/Fagerberg D Hammer Test which is now the accepted method for determining the TML of iron ore fines in accordance with IMSBC Code (MSC95/3).
+ATC Williams proudly contributed to developing the Modified Proctor/Fagerberg D Hammer Test, which is now the accepted method for determining the TML of iron ore fines in accordance with IMSBC Code – Appendix 2.